 Walker tasted his, and guessed that “old-fashioned kind” must mean that the quantity of rum was up to the standard in force when driving drunk was still legal in Los Angeles.

-There’s something about the group-think scenario in Dead Aim that recalls Death Benefits.
-For Nightlife (2006), it as if the showdown of Pursuit is played out by women instead of men.
+There’s something about the cult plot in Dead Aim that recalls Death Benefits.
+For Nightlife (2006), the showdown of Pursuit is played out by women instead of men.

-Perry wasn’t stagnating (Dead Aim and Nightlife are excellent books overall), but Silence (2007) kicks it back up a notch.
+Dead Aim and Nightlife were worthy entries, but Silence (2007) kicks it back up a notch.
 Private investigator Jack Till is tough but also has some of the gentleness of Jane Whitefield.
-The antagonists are a truly unusual creation, a romantic duo of cold killers of the sort that first appeared in Shadow Woman but are even more successful in this incarnation.
-The killers are good at their job (of course) but less successful at keeping a relationship together; their dysfunction is interestingly mirrored by Till’s inability to find peace with a new girlfriend.
+The antagonists are a truly unusual creation, a romantic duo of cold killers.
+There was a similar couple in Shadow Woman, but they even more successful in this fresh incarnation.
+While these killers are (naturally) good at their job, they are less successful at keeping a relationship together, a kind of romantic dysfunction mirrored by Till’s inability to find peace with a new girlfriend.

-Obviously intrigued by the theme of work vs. romance, Perry kept going in Fidelity (2008), which begins almost as if the wife of a lesser Jack Till has to pick up the pieces of a case gone terribly wrong.
-By the book’s end she has become a bit like Till herself.
-However, the more interesting character is the killer, who — perhaps because he’s the better worker — gets more sympathy from the author and even walks free at the end.
+Obviously intrigued by the theme of work vs. romance, Perry kept going in Fidelity (2008), which begins as if the wife of a lesser Jack Till has to pick up the pieces of a case gone wrong.
+The more interesting character is the killer, who gets unexpected sympathy from the author (perhaps because he’s the better worker, or perhaps because he is faithful to his partner) and walks free at the end.